sofdes/config-processor-maven-plugin/README.md

 **config-processor-maven-plugin**

-Template placeholder substitution from values in multiple filter file, generating config for each target environments.
+Generates config and scripts for multiple target environments using template placeholder substitution from values in multiple filter files.

 For example the following inputs: